DanTCIM/ValAct_RAG/data/md/ASOP_life/asop012_132_risk_classification.md

-# IS ActUARIAL StANDARDS BOARD

-Actuarial Standard

-of Practice

-No. 12
+# Actuarial Standard of Practice No. 12

-Risk Classification (for All Practice Areas)
+## Risk Classification (for All Practice Areas)

-## Revised Edition
+Revised Edition

 Developed by the
 Task Force to Revise ASOP No. 12 of the
 General Committee of the
 Actuarial Standards Board

 Adopted by the
 Actuarial Standards Board
 December 2005

 Updated for Deviation Language Effective May 1, 2011